 To go from good to great, you may need a professional writer (ahem!) but to avoid looking bad, watch out for these common writing mistakes:

-- Incorrect spelling.
+Incorrect spelling.
+It's not hard to learn how to edit.
 With spell-check software and Google, it's much easier to spot and correct spelling mistakes.
 This is good because they undermine your credibility.

 The wrong word.
 Software alone will not find every mistake: it will not tell you if you have written their instead of there, or mad instead of made.
 Read through your copy and watch out for typos and homophones (words that sound the same but are spelt differently).
 Or, better, get someone else to proofread it.

 Changing tense.
 Be consistent.
 Pick a tense and stick with it.
 (The past, the present and the future walked into a bar.
 It was tense.)

 Affect / effect.
 Don't confuse the two.
 Affect is a verb, a doing word, meaning to influence or alter.
 Effect is a noun, the name of something, meaning the change that has happened as a result of an action or other cause.